What is content governance and why is it important?

 Introducing content management governance often includes establishing KPIs, analytics, and audits that help teams learn what works and eliminate or fix what doesn’t.

-A CMS is where your content lives and is managed day to day.
-Its capabilities largely determine the level of governance you can achieve.
-For a content governance model to work in practice, your CMS needs to do more than just store pages and blog posts.
+The capabilities of a CMS largely determine the level of governance you can achieve.
+For a content governance model to work, your CMS needs to do more than just store pages.
 It should be able to support the processes, standards, and accountability that your team relies on.

 Here are the essential features that any CMS for content governance should come with.